-As at December 31, 2023 there were 9,142,257 Options and 9,142,247 Share Units authorized for issuance under the Company's Omnibus Equity Incentive Plan approved by the Board on July 19, 2023 and by Stockholders at the Company's annual stockholder meeting held on September 15, 2023 (the "Omnibus Plan").
-Since the last financial year end of December 31, 2023, as at March 19th, 2024, the following securities were authorized for issuance under the Omnibus Plan:
+As at December 31, 2024 there were 9,142,257 Options and 9,142,257 Share Units authorized for issuance under the under the Company's Omnibus Equity Incentive Plan approved by the Board on July 19, 2023 and by Stockholders at the Company's annual stockholder meeting held on September 15, 2023 (the "Omnibus Plan").
+Since the last financial year end of December 31, 2024, as at March 20, 2025, the following securities were authorized for issuance under the Omnibus Plan:

-Plan Category Number of securities to be issued upon exercise of outstanding options, warrants and rights Weighted-average exercise price of outstanding options, warrants and rights Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) Equity compensation plans approved by security holders 1,065,000 \$0.50 8,077,247 (Options) 9,142,247 (Share Units) Equity compensation plans not approved by security holders N/A N/A N/A Total 1,065,000 \$0.50 8,077,247 (Options) 9,142,247 (Share Units)
+Plan Category Number of securities to be issued upon exercise of outstanding options, warrants and rights Weighted-average exercise price of outstanding options, warrants and rights Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) Equity compensation plans approved by security holders Nil \$-0- 9,142,257 (Options) 9,142,257 (Share Units) Equity compensation plans not approved by security holders N/A N/A N/A Total Nil \$-0- 9,142,257 (Options) 9,142,257 (Share Units)

-Equity Incentive Compensation Plan
+Omnibus Equity Incentive Compensation Plan

-The Omnibus Plan approved by stockholders at the Company's annual stockholder meeting held on September 15, 2023 supersedes and replaces the Company's 2020 Share Option Plan, dated as originally adopted by the Board of Directors on August 28, 2020, and ratified by the stockholders of the Company at the Company's annual meeting held on November 23, 2020.
+The Omnibus Plan approved by stockholders at the Company's annual stockholder meeting held on September 30, 2024 supersedes and replaces the Company's 2023 Omnibus Plan.